 How long you've been continuously insured matters.
 A driver who's been insured for 5 straight years with no lapses is considered less risky than someone who's been in and out of coverage.

 Coverage gaps — even of 30 days — get flagged.
 Longer gaps (6+ months) can put you into the non-standard market, where rates are higher.
 The fix is simple: never let coverage lapse, even if you're between vehicles.
-A non-owner policy costs $50–$80/month and maintains your continuous coverage record.
+A non-owner policy in Texas costs $50–$80/month and maintains your continuous coverage record.

 Factor 3: Your Vehicle